-“I should be over this by now; it’s been so long since it happened!”
-Ahh, what a line, and a relatively common one at that.
-I hear it all the time when working with clients, and I have found that often it stems from an idea we have all been told repeatedly: that “time heals all wounds.”
+“I should be over this by now, it’s been so long since it happened!”
+Ahh, what a line, and a quite common one at that.
+I hear it all the time when working with clients, and I have found that often times it stems from an idea we have all been told over and over again: that “time heals all wounds”.

-Often, the phrase “time heals all wounds” is said to comfort and reassure that things can get better, even if it doesn’t feel like it right now.
+Many times, the phrase “time heals all wounds” is said in an effort to provide comfort and reassurance that things can get better, even if it doesn’t feel like it right now.
 But what this sentiment leaves out is that time itself is not what makes us feel better—the journey of healing is not passive.
-Instead, it is how we use the time that determines whether our wounds heal.
-In other words, if we do not actively engage in the hard work of processing a traumatic event (whether it be little t or significant T trauma) and begin to understand why we are allowed to let it go, we won’t; we will sit with whatever it is that happened and let it become part of us.
+Rather, it is how we use the time that determines whether our wounds heal.
+In other words, if we do not actively engage in the hard work of processing a traumatic event (whether it be little “t” or big “T” trauma) and begin to understand why we are allow to let it go, we won’t; we will sit with whatever it is that happened and let it become part of us.

 What does it mean to “process” something?

-Good question and the answer varies a little bit for everyone.
-Depending on one’s own story, life events, how they relate to their trauma, and where the pain is stemming from, what it means to “process” a problematic issue will change.
-The following are a few overarching themes of what processing a challenging problem or traumatic experience may look like:
+Good question, and the answer varies a little bit for everyone.
+Depending on one’s own story, life events, how they personally relate to their trauma, and where the pain is stemming from, what it means to “process” a difficult issue is going to change.
+The following are a few overarching themes of what processing a difficult issue or traumatic experience may look like:

-- We are integrating it into your life story.
-As humans, we often think of our lives as stories, with everything up until now that has led us to our current circumstances.
-Of course, we do not have control over our stories to the extent that a writer may have authority over a novel they are writing, but we, more or less, do have the ability to guide our story in the direction we want it.
-We often experience things we wish we hadn’t, but most of the time, we can still integrate them into our story and keep going.
+- Integrating it into your life story.
+As humans, we often think of our lives as stories, with everything up until now having led us to our current circumstances.
+Of course, we do not have control over our stories to the extent that a writer may have control over a novel they are writing, but we, more or less, do have the ability to guide our story in the direction we want it.
+There are times that we experience things we wish we hadn’t, but most of the time we are still able to integrate it into our story and keep going.
 Sometimes, however, what we experience is too painful for us to integrate it into our life story.
 The experience is unfathomable—not only can we not believe it happened, but we cannot believe it happened to us.
-And to accept that it did, to allow it into our life story feels impossible.
+And to accept that it did, to allow it into our life story, feels impossible.
 With the help of a licensed therapist, processing, in this manner, means to integrate the event into our life story without letting the event dictate, overwhelm, or control our narrative.

-- Re-evaluate the event using an updated viewpoint.
+- Re-evaluating the event using an updated viewpoint.
 Events that cause us a lot of stress, anxiety, or sadness to think about are often mentally avoided: we don’t think about it, we don’t talk about it, we don’t review it.
 It is simply too painful to do so.
 This, however, leaves us without a chance to update how we remember the event.
-As we grow and mature, our understanding of the world and ourselves becomes more profound and complex.
-This updated framework helps us make sense of why things happen the way they do and what extent we do—and don’t—have control of our circumstances.
-However, this updated framework is sometimes not applied to past events, especially when it’s an event identified as too painful to think about willingly.
-So, while we may have since developed the tools and understanding needed to make sense of an event that we once could not, we continue to think about and relate to the event as we once did.
+As we grow and mature, our understanding of the world and ourselves becomes deeper and more complex.
+This updated framework helps us make sense of why things happen the way they do, and to what extent we do—and don’t—have control of our circumstances.
+Sometimes, however, this updated framework is not applied to past events, especially when it’s an event identified as too painful to willingly think about.
+So, while we may have since developed the tools and understanding needed in order to make sense of an event that we once could not, we continue to think about and relate to the event as we once did.
 In this manner, “processing” the event may include remembering and re-evaluating it using an updated viewpoint.